 How to Deliver Great Webinars with Wayne Turmel

-In this episode, Webinar expert Wayne Turmel discusses what tends to make Webinars less than successful in many instances, and what you can do to ensure you rise above the fray.
+In this episode of the Learning Revolution Podcast, Webinar expert Wayne Turmel discusses what tends to make Webinars less than successful in many instances, and what you can do to ensure you rise above the fray.
 You’ll get some great tips and also find out what the heck the “hrair limit” is!

-Listen in, and don’t forget to share this episode with your tweeps.
+Listen in, and don’t forget to share on social media.

 Listen to the Podcast